Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a quadratic action

 \subsection{Bulk data}

 We introduce the symplectic form, moment map and inner product required to write the contact 4d CS theory action in quadratic form.
-In particular, we identify formally the physical gauge symmetry group $\mathcal{G}_{0}\in \mathcal{G}$ and explore its relation to the action functionals and BC considered in $\S \eqref{2}$ and $\S \eqref{4}$, respectively.
+In particular, we identify formally the physical gauge symmetry group $\mathcal{G}_{0}\in \mathcal{G}$ and explore its relation to the action functionals and boundary terms considered in $\S \eqref{2}$ and $\S \eqref{4}$, respectively.